 Symptoms of an acute SCI can vary widely.
-The location of the injury on the spinal cord determines what part of the body is affected and how severe the symptoms are.
+The location of the injury on the spinal cord determines what part of the body is affected.
+And how bad the symptoms are.

-Right after a spinal cord injury, your spine may be in shock.
+Your spine may be in shock right after a spinal cord injury.
 This causes loss or decrease in feeling, muscle movement, and reflexes.
-As swelling eases, it will be easier for your healthcare provider to find out the extent of injuries.
+It will be easier for your healthcare provider to find out the extent of injuries as swelling eases.

-- Quadriplegia is loss of function in the arms and legs.
+- Quadriplegia is loss of function in both arms and both legs.

 - Paraplegia is loss of function in the legs and lower body.

 The extent of the damage to the spinal cord determines whether the injury is complete or incomplete.

 - A complete injury means that there is no movement or feeling below the level of the injury.

 - An incomplete injury means that there is still some degree of feeling or movement below the level of the injury.